MG Software.

 Variations

-Best for: Suited for organisations that need to conduct a formal DPIA for new processing activities or systems handling personal data.
+Best for: Suited for most organisations that need to perform a formal DPIA as part of their GDPR compliance program, regardless of sector or organisation size.

 Quick Privacy Scan